 Homeowners Insurance is there to protect one of your most valuable assets, your home.
 There are several types of policies available and the coverage you have depends upon the type of policy you have and homeowners policies can be quite different and why you need an agent to assist you in finding the proper coverage.

 Watch our Personal Insurance Risk Management video to see our specialized approached.

-At Insurance Brokers of MN, located at 900 East Main St, Anoka, we have an expert team, including Agents, Gary Sorenson, Aaron Sorenson and Aric Sorenson and Account Managers, Patty Pairitz and Josh Anderson.
+At Insurance Brokers of MN, located at 3351 Round Lake Blvd, Anoka, we have an expert team, including Agents, Gary Sorenson, Aaron Sorenson and Aric Sorenson and Account Managers, Patty Pairitz, Josh Anderson and Tawni Johnson.
 They are here to help identify your needs and provide you with the appropriate protection at the lowest cost.

 Insurance Brokers of MN – Anoka services all of the North Metro, including Anoka, Ramsey, Andover ,Coon Rapids, Oak Grove, St Francis and Champlin.
 We represent dozens of A rated insurance carriers that provide a wide range of homeowners insurance products at a competitive price.

 We shop the homeowners insurance market for you with companies like AAA, Allstate, Nationwide, Travelers, Auto Owners, Progressive, Chubb, Met Life, Kemper, Safeco, State Auto, The Hartford, UFG, Acuity and more!
 We Work For You!

 Not only is our team dedicated to finding you the best coverage at the lowest price, we will also work to provide you with any discounts that are available to you.
 Package your auto and homeowners together and SAVE on your premiums.

 Let our experienced team here on Main St, Anoka make Homeowners Insurance shopping easy and leave you confident in your coverages.